learn-co-curriculum/python-p4-deploying-flask-react-app-to-render/README.md

-# Deploying a Flask-React App to Heroku
+# Deploying a Flask-React App to Render

 ## Learning Goals